taurusilver7/genisys/README.md

 `@use './scss/' as *;`

 Set up the initial screen resoultion & variables in the scss variables & mixins before styling the main landing page.

+Create a header component & style the list of menu with scss `before::after` effects.

+Create a /pages directory to store different pages in the SPA game landing application.